 The child’s care team works together to make decisions, ensuring that the child or young person’s needs and best interests are identified and addressed.
 This is managed through the development, implementation and review of the child’s case plan.

-Consideration must also be given to the impact of the placement on any existing children or young people in a placement and whether the placement poses any risks to the safety of the carer or other children and young people in the household.
+Consideration is also given to the impact of the placement on any existing children or young people in a placement and whether the placement poses any risks to the safety of the carer or other children and young people in the household.

-Promoting safety and stability for children and young people is the cornerstone of the department’s practice approach.
-Planning for permanence recognises that children need consistent, predictable and loving relationships as well as a sense of connectedness and belonging to family and community in order to reach their full potential.
+Promoting safety and stability for children and young people is critically important and promoted by the department’s Practice Approach.
+Planning for permanence recognises that children need consistent, predictable and nurturing relationships as well as a sense of connectedness and belonging to family and community in order to reach their full potential.

 The early years of a child’s life are the most crucial for developing attachment relationships and permanence and stability supports children to develop these relationships with their caregivers.
 Children who experience constant change may experience compromised outcomes related to their wellbeing, emotional functioning and mental health, ability to form healthy relationships, self-esteem, identity and health and educational outcomes.

 Case planning is an important process that puts the child at the centre of everything we do.
-A quality case plan is based on a holistic assessment of the child and family’s needs and strengths, and ensures that any intervention is focused on achieving the best outcomes for the child or young person.
+A quality case plan is based on a holistic assessment of the child or young person needs and strengths, and ensures that any intervention is focused on achieving the best outcomes for the child or young person.

-If the issue is not resolved through speaking with the case worker, ask to speak the Supervisor or the Manager of the regional office where the child or young person is allocated.
+If the issue is not resolved through speaking with the case worker, ask to speak the Supervisor or the Manager of the DCP Office where the child or young person is allocated.
 If you continue to be concerned, you can make a complaint via the DCP Central Complaints Unit on 1800 003 305 or complete the online complaints form.